Arkady Volozh: Personal life

-His son Lev Volozh is a founder of MoscowFresh and a former manager of the Yandex Taxi service.
-His son Timofey is a New York-based jazz drummer who since March 2022 promoted and played at benefit concerts aimed at supporting Ukraine.
-His daughter Anna-Ester is an LGBTQIA+ campaigner based in London who runs the Dragonbee animation agency.
-Commenting on the highly unconventional path some of Volozh's children took in the context of the distinctly conservative world of Russia and Russian billionaires, an interviewee for a profile article on Volozh said 'This is why, when the EU put Arkady on the sanction list, the Kremlin must have had a huge laugh'.
+His eldest son, Lev, is the founder of MoscowFresh and a former manager at Yandex Taxi.
+His son Timofey is a New York-based jazz drummer who has organized and performed at benefit concerts supporting Ukraine since March 2022.
+His daughter Anna-Ester is an LGBTQ campaigner and animator based in London, heading the Dragonbee studio.
+Commenting on his children's civic and personal choices in contrast with the Kremlin establishment, an acquaintance noted in an interview that "when the EU put Arkady on the sanction list, the Kremlin must have had a huge laugh."